Donnto/alx-low_level_programming/0x08-recursion/README.md

 In this Project,It aims to learn about recursion and how toimplement it in C language.

 ## Technologies
-C files are compiled using gcc 4.8.4
+All C files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89.

 C files are written according to the C90 standard Tested on Ubuntu 20.04 LTS

-Files
+## Files
 All of the following files are programs written in C:

 ## Filename	Description